 This Logitech keyboard retails between US$40-70.
 There are two varieties available: one designed specifically for an iPad and another designed for Android tablets.
 Check out the Computerworld review for the Android version and the Gotta Be Mobile review of the iPad version.

 The Kensington KeyFolio keyboard comes with a case which doubles as a stand.
 According to many reviews, this is one of the most sophisticated stands available for the iPad.

-The Keyfolio offers a choice of designs, such as an iPad-specific design or a generic design for any 10″ tablet.
+The Keyfolio offers a choice of designs, such as an generic design for any 10″ tablet.
 So, most tablet users will be able to buy a Kensington KeyFolio keyboard and case to suit their device.
 Prices range from US$43-100 depending on where you shop.
-Check out the iLounge review of the iPad version.
+Check out the iLounge review of the iPad version.or a

 Targus Wireless Keyboard For Tablets

 The Targus Bluetooth keyboard has an integrated ergonomic tilt to make typing more comfortable.
 The keyboard power can last up to 7 months and has a light indicating low power.
 It’s universally compatible with iOS, Windows and Android tablets.
 Prices vary between US$24-70 depending on the store.
 Check out Targus customer reviews of this keyboard.